EricGip/PythonMicroServices/README.md

 ## Description

-All my previous projects have been monolithic.
-I wanted to gain experience in containerization and microservices to be able to take advantage of the different
+All my previous projects have been monolithic and I wanted to gain experience in containerization and microservices.

+This is just an example site, please do not enter information you don't want to be seen in public.

 #